- Home

 “Though very knowledgeable and personable, my fourth-grade teacher could not recognize my needs as a student.
 My peers would hardly ever move in the classroom, sitting at our desks for the most of the day.
 This caused me to have some academic and personal issues during the school year, only to find out that I needed more movement and stimulation throughout my day,” said Julia.
 “I remember being very bored in school and refusing to do my homework.
 However, nothing was done for me after discovering the source of my issues.
 When reflecting on this experience, it was at the moment that I knew I wanted to be the teacher that I needed when I was a student.”

 Julia has loved every minute of her time in the program so far.
-Even though she isn’t working directly in the field yet, she feels as thought she’s gotten a very well-rounded education compared to students at other institutions.

 “Professor Marianne Boyd has not only been a professor, but also my academic advisor, the club advisor for Education Outreach, a listening ear, and a mentor whom I look up to as my guide for how I want to be as a teacher.
-She has been my guidepost since my freshman year when I stepped into my first college course, which happened to be taught my her.
+She has been my guidepost since my freshman year when I stepped into my first college course, which she happened to teach.
 Ever since freshman year, I have had Professor Boyd every semester and while she has taught me various pedagogical practices, she has also molded me into becoming a renowned teacher that is ready to enter the field when I graduate,” shared Julia.
 “I am eternally grateful for all that she has done for me and I only wish to have that great of an impact on my students as she has done for me.”

 Teacher Apprentice Program (TAP)